suquamish/Nomad-NFS-Volume/README.md

 example, you'll want to `register` the volume, and then allocate it in a job specification.

+Take notice of the `mount_options`.
+This is your `/etc/fstab` entry.
+Particularly the `mount_flags` options.
+You'll notice I've used **nolock**.
+That's because I don't run `statd` and this option will keep locks "local" to the container, which works fine for my needs.

 `$ nomad register mariadb.volume`

+And you're done allocationg the volume to future usage.

 ## Using your nfs share in a job specification